-2. Use the NTI Discovery Tool (page 12) to configure network settings.

-Cable Restraint

-To provide a secure power connection to the ENVIROMUX, a cable restraint has been provided.
+Loop the power cable to prevent 2.
+Use the NTI Discovery Tool (page 12) to configure network settings. slippage Cable Restraint ETHER To provide a secure power connection to the ENVIROMUX, a cable restraint has been provided.
 To secure the power cable, remove the screw that holds the restraint to the ENVIROMUX, make a loop in the power cable and insert it into the restraint.
 (The loop will prevent the cable from slipping through the restraint.)
 Re-secure the restraint to the ENVIROMUX with the screw.
+Loop the power cable before placing in restraint